 Tacoma City Turkey Trot (9 a.m. – Tacoma)

 If you’re near Tacoma, head to the city’s Proctor District for this 5K run/walk, or a kids’ 1K.
 Awards are presented to the top finishers, but don’t worry – you can make this run as serious (or not so serious) as you want.
 Either way, you’ll have a blast running around downtown with your friends and neighbors.

 The Bloomsday Road Runners Club is sponsoring a Thanksgiving day dash to benefit Second Harvest.
 The race is free but canned good or cash donations are suggested.
 It’s a casual race with no official time-keeping.
 Come and dash as fast or as slow as you like.
 Just please leave pets at home for safety reasons.

 Turkey Trot at the Zoo (8 a.m. – Portland)

 Sponsored by Columbia Bank and the Oregon Road Runners Club, this 4-mile, family-friendly fun run takes you on a moderate route from the World Forestry Center, around Washington Park and into the Oregon Zoo.
-There is also a 1/2-mile “Tot Trot” for your little ones.
+There are also a diaper dash and tot trot for your little ones.
 Admission to the zoo is waived with registration, so you and your family can visit with the animals post-run as well.
-Registration is $30 for individuals and $40 for families.
 Proceeds from the event benefit the zoo.